Charles Sabine

-Charles Edward Sabine OBE (born 20 April 1960, British Army Battalion HQ, Rinteln, West Germany), is an Emmy Award-winning television journalist who worked for the US Network NBC News for twenty-six years, before becoming a global spokesman for patients and families suffering degenerative brain diseases.
+Charles Edward Sabine OBE (born 20 April 1960) is a British television journalist who worked for the US Network NBC News for twenty-six years, before becoming a global spokesman for patients and families with degenerative brain diseases.
 He is active throughout advocacy and charity sectors across four continents and founder of the Hidden No More Foundation.
 He has 2 children, Roman and Sabrina.

 Early life and career

-Sabine was educated at Brentwood School, England, then obtained a first class honours degree in Media Studies from Westminster University, where he was tutored by BBC Radio Producer Charles Parker.

-Sabine joined NBC in 1982 in London, and worked as a writer at ‘30 Rock’ in Manhattan, New York, in 1987.
+Sabine joined NBC in 1982 in London, and worked as a writer at 30 Rock in Manhattan, New York, in 1987.
 He then transitioned to field production in conflicts and according to NBC Universal, “Sabine participated in most of the major international news stories of the next two decades”.

 As producer of the NBC Nightly News with Tom Brokaws team coverage of the Romanian Revolution, Sabine received an Emmy Award for his program segments which aired in December 1989, in the Outstanding General Coverage of a Single–Breaking News Story category of the News & Documentary Emmy Awards.

 During his time in the field, Sabine conducted three tours on CVN-71 nuclear-powered aircraft carriers at battle stations, USS George Washington (the Adriatic), the USS Theodore Roosevelt (Mediterranean) and the USS Enterprise (Arabian Sea).

 He was the last western journalist to interview the founder of Hamas, Sheik Ahmed Yassin in a secret location in Gaza.

 The thirty-five countries and territories from which Sabine reported conflicts for NBC News, include the allied Gulf Wars in Iraq, Saudi Arabia and Kuwait; wars in Bosnia, Croatia, Serbia, Kosovo and Chechnya; the US invasion of Haiti; the Genocide in Rwanda; the Ebola outbreak in Zaire; revolutions in Poland, Romania, Hungary and Czechoslovakia and sectarian conflicts in Lebanon, Gaza, the West Bank, Syria, Pakistan, South Africa and Northern Ireland.